anthonykuong/angular11/README.md

 - The Trivia game can be found by going to https://anthonykuong.github.io/angular11/#/trivia/start?lang=en

-- The Profile EN app can be found by going to https://anthonykuong.github.io/angular11/#/profile/basic-information?lang=en
+- The Profile English app can be found by going to https://anthonykuong.github.io/angular11/#/profile/basic-information?lang=en

-- The Profile FR app can be found by going to https://anthonykuong.github.io/angular11/#/profile/basic-information?lang=fr
+- The Profile French app can be found by going to https://anthonykuong.github.io/angular11/#/profile/basic-information?lang=fr